Wilgena and North Well Stations

 Project Information:

-Human-Induced Regeneration (HIR) projects establish permanent even-aged native forests by promoting assisted regeneration from in-situ seed sources, including rootstock and lignotubers.
-This methodology applies to land previously cleared of vegetation where regrowth has been suppressed by activities like continuous grazing for at least 10 years.
-For this specific project, the core activity involves carefully managing the timing and extent of livestock grazing to allow the native forest to naturally recover.
+Human-Induced Regeneration (HIR) projects involve establishing permanent, even-aged native forests by facilitating assisted regeneration from in-situ seed sources, such as rootstock and lignotubers.
+This methodology is applied to land that was previously cleared of vegetation and where natural regrowth was suppressed for at least 10 years prior to the project's commencement.
+Standard requirements dictate that the project must suppress limiting factors; in this case, the proponent is actively managing the timing and extent of livestock grazing to allow the native forest to recover.